exercism/go/concepts/errors-handling/introduction.md

 # Introduction

-In Go, errors must be the last value returned in a multiple returns function.
+In Go, errors are by convention the last value returned in a multiple returns function.

-Always return the default value for the type, if returning an error:
+Always return the zero value for the type, if returning an error:

 ```go
 func Foo() (int, error) {